clusterpedia-io/website/content/en/docs/concepts/cluster-sync-resources.md

       resources:
         - "*"
 ```

-The `spec.syncAllCustomResource` field will be supported in the future to support [setting up the synchronization of all custom resources](../../usage/sync-resources#sync-all-custom-resources)
+The `spec.syncAllCustomResource` field will be provided in the future to support for [setting up the synchronization of all custom resources](../../usage/sync-resources#sync-all-custom-resources).

-Any **PediaCluster** can refer to the same **ClusterSyncResources** via `spec.syncResourcesRefName` field.
+Any **PediaCluster** can reference to the same **ClusterSyncResources** via the `spec.syncResourcesRefName` field.

 ```yaml
 apiVersion: cluster.clusterpedia.io/v1alpha2
 kind: PediaCluster